 The nearby Gower Peninsula is an Area of Outstanding Natural Beauty (the UK’s very first!) and is a haven for wildlife and birds, having a diverse landscape of gorgeous beaches, cliffs and moorland.
 Rhossili Bay has been in the top ten of best beaches in Britain for over eight years while Llangennith is a popular destination for surfers.

-Last year in 2021, house prices in Wales rose more than any other region in the UK.
-The mortgage provider Halifax placed certain areas in popular hotspot rankings and Swansea was placed at number 12, with property prices having risen by just over 15% yet the average price for a property here is less than £200,000.
+Recently, house prices in Wales rose more than any other region in the UK.
+The mortgage provider Halifax placed certain areas in popular hotspot rankings and Swansea was placed at number 12, with property prices having risen by a considerable percentage yet the average price for a property here is less than £200,000.

 Are you looking to attend job fairs in Swansea?
 The UK Careers Fair is the country’s leading provider of all career-related events.
 Whether you’re a company recruiter or an aspiring applicant, we’ll help you advance in your career!
 Reach out to learn more.